danjbrown/angular2-webpack/README.md

 # angular2-webpack

-An Angular2 starter application with integrated Bootstrap Dashboard template.
+An Angular2 starter application with integrated Bootstrap Dashboard template, together with a server side Node.js application running on a different port.

 You will see that the jQuery and Bootstrap resources are loaded in vendor.js

 Key Features:

+* Angular2 client and Node.js server side applications.
 * Written in TypeScript.
 * Now includes tslint, a static analysis linter for TypeSript.
 * Provides examples of Karma/Jasmine tests and skeleton test files for all components.